-You may have heard people talking about using an application, or an app.
+You may have heard people talking about using an application or an app.
 But what exactly does that mean?
 An app is a type of software that allows you to perform specific tasks.
 Applications for desktop or laptop computers are sometimes called desktop applications, and those for mobile devices are called mobile apps.
 When you open an application, it runs inside the operating system until you close it.
-Much of the time, you will have more than one application open at the same time, and this is known as multi-tasking.
+Most of the time, you will have more than one application open at the same time, and this is known as multitasking.

 Watch the video to learn about how applications are used.

-App is a common term for an application, especially for simple applications that can be downloaded cheaply or even for free.
+App is a common term for an application, especially for simple applications that can be downloaded inexpensively or even for free.
 Many apps are also available for mobile devices and even some TVs.

 Types of desktop applications